da-roth/DiPy/README.md

 print(y.eval())
 #11.069162135812496
 ```
+Notes:
-Note: The addition of y.eval() is necessary to obtain the float result, otherwise, it will display the computational graph.
+- The addition of y.eval() is necessary to obtain the float result, otherwise, it will display the computational graph.
+- [Colab example](https://github.com/da-roth/DiffiPy/blob/main/DifferentiationInterface/examples-colab/introduction_colab.ipynb) for the above and the following example.

 ## Compatibility